mikecann/mikecann.co.uk/public/posts/working-with-parse-com-in-unity-part-2-services-helpers-and-looming/post.md

   - library
   - parse.com
   - unity
-title: "Working with Parse.com in Unity - Part 2 - Services, Helpers and Looming"
+title: 'Working with Parse.com in Unity - Part 2 - Services, Helpers and Looming'
+oldUrl: >-
+  /programming/working-with-parse-com-in-unity-part-2-services-helpers-and-looming
 ---

 > This is part of a three-post series on working with Parse.com in Unity.
 For more info please see the other posts in the series: